Enhanced pairing mechanism in Cuprate-type crystals: Conclusion

 We investigate a novel BCS-type pairing mechanism in which electron-electron attraction is mediated by the interaction of low-momentum optical phonons and Jahn-Teller-type lattice distortions.
-To keep the model as simple as possible and allow for explicit calculations, we focus on the pairing of electrons with equal momenta.
+To keep the model as simple as possible and allow for explicit calculations, we focus on the pairing of electrons with equal momenta and give numerical evidence to validate this approximation.
 To demonstrate how this novel pairing mechanism can lead to instability of the Fermi sea, we consider a particular distortion of a planar ${\rm CuO}_2$ lattice and using a tight-binding approximation, we numerically calculate the BCS gap function in this case.
-The resulting toy model exhibits the instability of the Fermi sea towards equal momentum pairing below a certain critical temperature $T^*$.
+In the resulting toy model the Fermi sea is unstable towards equal momentum pairing below a certain critical temperature $T^*$.
 Due to the simplicity of the approach, which also omits Coulomb interactions of electrons as well as density-density interactions and exchange energies, we expect $T^*$ to represent not the actual critical temperature describing macroscopic coherence, but the existence of localized pairings such as the pseudogap.
 It is interesting to note that this appears to be the first microscopic model in which the pair density displays the characteristic features of a pair density wave (PDW).